Senior co-captain boasts a 3.97 GPA as a kinesiology major

 The Spartan volleyball program celebrated its 2015 season on Sunday at the Kellogg Center.

-As a three-year Spartan captain, she also possesses an excellent grasp of the core values and philosophies of the Michigan State volleyball program.
-The third-year assistant is the program’s recruiting coordinator, and works extensively with the operating the team’s offense, particularly the setters.
-In addition, she is the team’s academic liaison with Student-Athlete Support Services, and also plays a large role with the Spartan volleyball camps and the team’s community outreach activities.
+As a three-year Spartan captain, Kelsay possesses an excellent grasp of the core values and philosophies of the Michigan State volleyball program.
+The fourth-year assistant is the program's recruiting coordinator, and works extensively with the operating the team's offense, particularly the setters.
+In addition, she is the team's academic liaison with Student-Athlete Support Services, and also plays a large role with the Spartan volleyball camps and the team's community outreach activities.

 After her graduation, Kelsay was awarded a Big Ten Postgraduate Scholarship and accepted a position as a graduate assistant in MSU's Student-Athlete Support Services (SASS).
 While pursuing her graduate degree in Athletic Administration, Kelsay served as an academic counselor and helped oversee the department's community outreach initiatives.

-Kelsay is a product of the Sports Performance Volleyball Club in Aurora, Illinois, where she set her team to the 2010 AAU National Championship and earned All-America honors.
+Kelsay won an AAU National Club Championship in 2010, and also earned JVDA All-America honors.
 In high school, the Wheaton, Illinois native was a three-year letterwinner at St. Francis High School, leading her team to a state runner-up finish in 2007 and back-to-back regional championships her junior and senior years.

 Kelsay resides in East Lansing.